furutuki/AndroidSvgTranscoder/README.md

 *Chinese README: [中文文档](README.zh-cn.md).*

-AndroidSvgTranscoder makes you able to transcode svg file to Android code, with which you can render svg in canvas.
+AndroidSvgTranscoder makes you able to transcode svg files to java code, with which you can render svg images in canvas.